We are a member of the Institute for Catholic Liberal Education.

 A. To assist in developing the whole child so that they may realize their full potential, fulfill their God-given purpose, and flourish in a Christ-centered, rigorous learning environment with Gospel values as the central foundation.

-A. Catholic Classical Liberal Arts Education accomplishes this by:
+A. Catholic Liberal Education accomplishes this by:

 - Revealing the true nature of God, His creation, the human person and our dignity, and God’s work throughout salvation history…which gives way to awe, wonder, joy, confidence and the perspective required to discern purpose.